richardsp256/MelodyExtraction/README.md

 Unit Testing
 ------------

-After building the project, run tests with
+Run tests on the built project with

 	make test